mochoabuilds/-cognition-/README.md

 * In this section, we give detailed descriptions of our two-stream network for action recognition in video streams.
 Our prototype consists of a low light camera & Nvidia Jetson TX2 running an optical flow network, spatial network, temporal network and support vector machine (SVM) that detects human-object interactions in neighborhood shops.

-## 3.1 SYSTEM ARCHITECTURE
+## 3.1 SYSTEM ARCHITECTURE, ETC.

 Camera > Action Recognition Model & Flash Storage > Modem > Cloud > Smartphone Apps

+* We write pipelines for cutting edge computer vision machines  Our pipelines handle data pre-processing, model training, data-post procoessing, investigating and fixing performance bottlenecks, etc.  We run these pipes on edge devices for the sake of privacy and energy use.
+More flow diagrams, documentation, testing plans/tools and ongoing support of the machine to come!

 ## 3.2 TWO STREAM NETWORK (CONFIGURATION)

-* This section provides the technical contributions for running a spatial network, optical flow network, temporal stream and SVM that identify human-object interactions in neighborhood shops as action class probabilities.
-We use a deep architecture to encode deep learned representations into the networks to better recognize human-object interactions in raw unseen video streams.
+* This section provides the technical contributions for running a spatial network, optical flow network, temporal stream and SVM that identify human-object interactions as action class probabilities.
+We use a deep architecture to encode deep learned representations into the networks to better recognize human-object interactions in raw unseen neigborhood shop video streams.

 ## 3.3 PRETRAINING